Jeseník: 20th century

 Jeseník remained with the Austrian Empire and the Austro-Hungarian Monarchy until World War I and the creation of Czechoslovakia in 1918.
 According to the Austrian administration census of 1910 the town had 6,859 inhabitants, with 6,588 (99.5%) were speaking German, 16 Czech and 13 Polish.
 Jews were not allowed to declare Yiddish, most of them thus declared German.
 Most populous religious groups were Roman Catholics with 6,552 (95.5%), followed by Protestants with 208 (3%) and the Jews with 83 (1.2%).

 In 1938, Jeseník was ceded to Nazi Germany as a result of the Munich Agreement.
 It was administered as a part of Reichsgau Sudetenland.
-During World War II the Germans operated several forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the town.
+During World War II, the German occupiers operated several forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the town.
 The town was restored to Czechoslovakia after the defeat of Nazi Germany in World War II in 1945.
 The German population was expelled according to the Potsdam Agreement and Beneš Decrees in 1945.

 In 1950, Bukovice and Dětřichov were joined to Jeseník.
-In 1997, Jeseník was damaged by the Central European flood.
+The town was damaged by the 1997 and 2024 floods.